yanlin-group/cicd/README.md

 We can see this pod `"10.0.1.99"` lives, but it doesn't have one associated target now.
 This is exactly what we want to see!

-To sum up, we want to keep pod living longer than its associated target, i.e, for these three values
+**To sum up, we want to keep pod living longer than its associated target**, i.e, for these three values

 - terminationGracePeriodSeconds for pod >
 - preStop for pod >